Music history of the United States: 1980s and 1990s

+1980s

 The 1980s began with new wave dominating the charts, and continued through a new form of silky smooth soul, and ended with a popular glam metal trend dominating mainstream America.
 Meanwhile, the first glimmer of punk rock's popularity began, and new alternative rock and hardcore found niche markets.
-Hip hop diversified as a few artists gained mainstream success, finally breaking through in the last few months of the decade.

-Hip hop
+Michael Jackson, a member of the Jackson 5 in the 1960s and 1970s, shifted to a solo music career in the later 1970s, and released the disco album Off the Wall in 1979.
+Produced by Quincy Jones, it was the best selling album of that year.
+Jackson's next solo album, Thriller (1982), was also produced by Jones, and was a mix of many pop and rock genres.
+The album made Jackson one of the most famous people in the world; it won seven Grammy Awards and is currently the best-selling album in history, with 34 million units sold as of 2021.
+The album was promoted by seven singles, and topped the Billboard 200 for 37 weeks.
+The singles' music videos were highly influential on the music video artform.
+Jackson's 1987 album Bad was also very successful.

 In the 1980s, hip hop saw its first taste of mainstream success with LL Cool J and Kurtis Blow.
 Meanwhile, hip hop was continuing its spread from the East Coast to most major urban areas across the country, and abroad.
 At the end of the decade, two albums broke the genre into the mainstream.
 Public Enemy's It Takes a Nation of Millions to Hold Us Back and N.W.A's Straight Outta Compton broke through with highly controversial and sometimes violent lyrics.
-N.W.A proved especially important, launching the career of Dr. Dre and the dominant West Coast rap sound of the next decade.
+N.W.A proved especially important, launching the career of their producer, Dr. Dre, and the dominant West Coast rap sound of the next decade.
 That same year (1989), De La Soul's 3 Feet High and Rising became the earliest release of alternative hip hop, and numerous regional styles of hip hop saw their first legitimization, including Chicago hip house, Los Angeles electroclash, Miami's bass, Washington, D.C.'s go-go and Detroit's ghettotech.
 Drawing inspiration from the rebellious attitudes of the Civil Rights Movement and groups like Public Enemy, many intelligent and politically minded rappers began what is known as underground hip-hop with artists like Boots Riley from The Coup leading the way.